yugabyte/yugabyte-db/docs/content/preview/api/ycql/cassandra-compatibility.md

 ## Overview

 Yugabyte Cloud Query Language (YCQL) has its roots in the [Cassandra Query Language (CQL)](http://cassandra.apache.org/doc/latest/cql/index.html).
-This page highlights the important feature support differences between YCQL and Cassandra 3.4.2.
+This page highlights the important differences in feature support between YCQL and Cassandra 3.4.2.

 {{<warning>}}
 This page does **not** list all the features supported in YCQL.
 For all the features and commands supported, see [YCQL Reference](../../ycql).
 For advantages of YCQL over Cassandra, see [Comparison with Apache Cassandra](../../../faq/comparisons/cassandra)